Jocelin21/PDM/README.md

     7. On the second VM, input the "POST" command within 5 seconds after completing step 4 to complete the file transfer.
 Note that if the command is not entered within the allotted time, the process will time out.

 - Packet Loss
-    - If VM have two IP address:
+    a.
+If VM have two IP address:
        1. Establish a connection between both VMs.
        2. Run the packetloss2.py program on both VMs.
        3. Enter the IP address and port number on both VMs.
        4. If packet loss (probability 0.25%) does not occur, cancel the program using the control+c command until packet loss is detected.
        5. Once packet loss is detected, try running the program again as you would with the get.py file to confirm proper functionality.
-    - If VM have one IP address:
+    b.
+If VM have one IP address:
        1. Establish a connection between both VMs.
        2. Run the packetloss2.py program on the first VM and packetloss3.py on the second VM.
        3. Enter the IP address and port number on both VMs.